-This is becoming very like the diary of a Lishni Chelovek39 out of Chehov or some less kindly satirist: and I had better not go on: if I wait a second longer this won't ever go off, but it will be found in the chaos of my posthumous papers, a symbol of general incompetence and inability to finish anything, even a letter.
+This is becoming very like the diary of a Lishni Chelovek40 out of Chehov or some less kindly satirist: and I had better not go on: if I wait a second longer this won't ever go off, but it will be found in the chaos of my posthumous papers, a symbol of general incompetence and inability to finish anything, even a letter.
 So no more of this, and only a repeated expression of my gratitude & hope hat when I come to Harvard in September it will be possible to see you and continue this conversation in conditions of physical, if not moral, comfort.
 Will you be in Washington or Princeton?
-I shall, at any rate, try & communicate; I don't know if you have had any occasion to modify any part of either your Rede an der
+I shall, at any rate, try & communicate; I don't know if you have had any occasion to modify any part of either your Rede an der Russischen Nazion41 or Mr X:42 I am I am a 100% supporter of both; the former is not, I take it, under fire: the latter, I feel, may

-39 'Superfluous Man'.
+40 'Superfluous Man'.
 The concept of the 'superfluous man' was given its familiar name by Turgenev in Dnevnik lishnego cheloveka ('Diary of a superfluous man'): see entry for 23 March 1850.
 The term was also used as a catchphrase by Dostoevsky in Zapiski iz podpol ya ('Notes from Underground', 1864).